nirtamir2/talks/2025-06-26/src/slides.md

 <!--
 Real-world async code is tricky.
+Let's start with the happy path.
+:click
+Now split it
 A simple fetch can fail due to network errors, CORS, server errors, or auth failures.
 Even if the response is ok, parsing JSON might throw syntax errors.
 So we end up with nested try-catch blocks and lots of error handling boilerplate.